kasrafallah/kasrafallah/README.md

 <p h2 align="center">

 Greetings, I'm Kasra.
 I am a senior undergraduate student at the Sharif University of Technology.
-I am working as a research assistant in the MCI lab that belongs to Hamrahe Aval, Iran's first and biggest cellular communication provider.
-I am seeking a graduate position for the following fall.
+I am working as a research assistant in the MCI lab that belongs to Hamrahe Aval, Iran's first and biggest cellular communication provider.I’m currently learning phased arrays and the related communication systems.
+I also focus on learning various facets of the MIMO Problem in wireless high-frequency transmission.

+You can always reach me in two ways:

+1. My personal email: kasra.stud@gmail.com
+2. My working email: kasra.fallah@sharif.edu
+3. Only during working hours at MCI lab, Sharif University of Technology, Tehran, Iran. ( It is preferable to contact me before meeting)
  <br />
 <p align="center">
   <h1 align="center"> Skills </h1>